rohan-1211/FPGA_Based_Camera_Capture/README.md

 ## Overview

-The system captures QVGA-resolution (320×240) video using a custom I2C driver to configure the camera and stores pixel data in dual-port BRAM.
+The system captures QVGA-resolution (320×240) video using a custom I2C driver to configure the camera by writing to its internal registers and stores pixel data in dual-port BRAM.
 A pixel capture module synchronizes with the camera’s pixel clock and VSYNC/HSYNC signals, decodes RGB444 data, and writes it into memory.
 Video is then read back, processed with optional image effects, and displayed via HDMI using an IP-based VGA-to-HDMI converter.

 Image processing filters include:
 - Grayscale